ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 1.7.1
+  - Improved preprocessing
+  - Improved regression performance
+  - Deprecated regression boosting blender and replaced my multi model/architecture blender
+  - Transformers can optionally discard worst models, but will keep all 5 by default
 * 1.7.0
   - Added TabNet classifier and regressor with automated hyperparameter optimization
 * 1.6.5